rajneesh069/DSA/README.md

 ## !!!Some important things!!!

+### - Always use pen and paper and dry run it!

 #### - `char to int conversion : char - '0'`

 #### - `number of digits in a number(say, a) = (int)(Math.log(a)) + 1`

+#### - Once you identify that the question is from a certain algo, stick to it and tweak it as per needs.

 ### Linear Search Recursion